-The nature of claims on Money, Glass, Goods in Transit and Fidelity relate very much to the prevalence of crime in Malta and the 2016 year showed no extraordinary experience in this respect.
-Travel as a class had a relatively uneventful year.
+The nature of claims on Money, Glass, Goods in Transit and Fidelity relate very much to the prevalence of crime in Malta and 2017 showed no extraordinary experience in this respect.
+In general however this class grouping and that on travel and personal accident had a worse year than 2016.